mcjojos/watermark-service/README.md

 sent multiple times, i.e. it will be saved as a different entry in memory and will be assigned a different ticket.
 An enhancement can be made on that matter in the sense that the same ticket can be returned for documents that have already been received for watermark processing.
 The later one is simulated by introducing an intentional duration of delay between 1-10 seconds.

+The ticket id is implemented as a simple atomic integer starting from 1 which increments on every watermark request.

 The logs are produced under the LOGS/ folder in the location you run the application and written to a file with pattern WATERMARK_{yyyy-MM-dd}.log